Sean-Flanagan1/portfolio-capstone-nfl/README.md

 ### Models

-I ran multiple classification models with accuracy scores ranging from 61% to 65%.
+I ran multiple classifications to try and find the model with the best accuracy and precision scores.
 The features I used were yards needed for a first down, whether or not the play was a run play, touchdown proability and goal to go.
 Features like playing on your home field and total scoring proability did not appear to have any significant correlation with converting on fourth down.

 #### Data Dictionary